diegomacario/Super-Sunshine/README.md

  ```
 Where the *__RGB__* values determine the colour of the emissivity.

 Let's say that the sphere in our scene has an ambient light colour of (0, 0, 0.125) and an equal emissivity.
 These two values added together form the base colour of the entire sphere.
-Since the addition of colours is performed component-wise, the result is (0, 0, 0.25), which corresponds to dark blue.
+Since colour addition is performed component-wise, the result is (0, 0, 0.25), which corresponds to dark blue.

 The image below illustrates what the sphere looks like under the conditions we have specified so far: